mbuxmann/fare/README.md

 # Fare Website
-Fare (fà·re) meaning "to do" in Italian is a todo application prototype I made using ReactJS.
+Fare (fà·re) meaning "to do" in Italian is prototype I made using ReactJS.

 At the moment you are able to add a Todo Card through using the Add Todo Card form.
 You can then add subtasks to that card by placing the text into the input and pressing enter.
 After adding a subtask you can choose to either checking the box, edit it by doubling clicking on the text or delete it by
  - Editing the title (double click on text) and removing all characters and pressing enter